Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/README.md

 To get started with Target, follow these steps:

-1. Configure the Target extension in Experience Platform Launch.
+1. Configure the Target extension in Data Collection UI.
 2. Add the Target Extension to your app.
 3. Implement Target APIs to:
    * Request mbox offers.